Sioux Chief Manufacturing

 Sioux Chief Manufacturing is a family-owned American corporation based in Kansas City, Missouri, that designs and manufactures rough plumbing products for residential, commercial, industrial and government applications.
-The company’s product line is divided into four core groups: Supply, Drainage, Support and Specialties.
-From its headquarters in Kansas City, Missouri, Sioux Chief’s comprehensive product line is sold through qualified wholesale and retail distributors worldwide.
+The company's product line is divided into four core groups: Supply, Drainage, Support and Specialties.
+From its headquarters in Kansas City, Missouri, Sioux Chief's comprehensive product line is sold through qualified wholesale and retail distributors worldwide.

 History

-In August of 1957, Sioux Chief Manufacturing was founded and incorporated by the late Martin E. "Ed" Ismert, Jr. The new company got its start packaging specialty fasteners and other items geared toward residential plumbing jobs.
+Sioux Chief Manufacturing was founded and incorporated in August 1957 by Martin E. "Ed" Ismert, Jr. The company began its operations by packaging specialty fasteners and related products intended for residential plumbing applications.

 In the early 1960s, Sioux Chief began spinning closed lengths of copper tube which could be used by plumbers for stub outs.
-This “preformed copper tube” saved plumbers from the labor-intensive process of soldering caps onto their copper tube.
+This "preformed copper tube" saved plumbers from the labor-intensive process of soldering caps onto their copper tube.

-By 1975 a heavy emphasis on sales and new product development began when Ed's two eldest sons (Martin E. Ismert III, “Mike” and Joseph P. Ismert) purchased the corporation and took over operations.
+By 1975 a heavy emphasis on sales and new product development began when Ed's two eldest sons (Martin E. Ismert III, "Mike" and Joseph P. Ismert) purchased the corporation and took over operations.
 Since then Sioux Chief has welcomed the third generation of family members to the team and has introduced a wide range of innovative products.

-Sioux Chief began its operations in a 3,000 square foot third floor area of a plumbing wholesaler in the West Bottoms area of Kansas City, Kansas.
-After moving to Kansas City, Missouri, from 1967 to 1969, Sioux Chief grew into a 10,000 square foot building in Grandview, Missouri, from 1970 until 1983.
-In 1983, the company purchased its own building for the first time - a 23,000 square foot facility south of Peculiar, Missouri, where it continued to grow to over 300,000 square feet on 140 acres.
-In the summer of 2017, Sioux Chief moved into its current company headquarters in Kansas City, Missouri.
-This 600,000 square foot facility encompasses manufacturing, warehouse/distribution and office space, with room to expand even further.
+Sioux Chief began operations in a 3,000-square-foot space on the third floor of a plumbing wholesaler in the West Bottoms area of Kansas City, Kansas.
+The company later relocated to Kansas City, Missouri, and from 1970 to 1983 operated in a 10,000-square-foot facility in Grandview, Missouri.
+In 1983, Sioux Chief acquired its first building—a 23,000-square-foot facility near Peculiar, Missouri—which expanded over time to more than 300,000 square feet on 140 acres.
+In 2017, the company moved into its current 600,000-square-foot headquarters in Kansas City, Missouri, housing manufacturing, distribution, and office operations, with space for future growth.